French travel tips the ultimate guide and things to know about travel to France

 What is a table d’hotes in France?

-Table d’hotes is for the owners of Chambre d’hotes also wanting to provide dinner to their guests.
-The accommodation according to French law must offer only one menu preferably composted of locally sourced products (Produits du terroir).
+Table d’hotes is for the owners of Chambre d’hotes who also want to provide dinner to their guests.
+The accommodation according to French law must offer only one menu preferably composed of locally sourced products (Produits du terroir).

 Meals should be taken at the family table with the owner.
 Alcohol might be served if the owner has taken out a drinks license – this is not a restaurant however as dinner cannot be served to anyone passing by it must be served to guests staying overnight.